-This work was supported by the Center for Integrated Pest Management, Raleigh, N. C. and the S. C. Cotton Board.
+This work was was supported by the Center for Integrated Pest Management, Raleigh, N. C. and the S. C. Cotton Board.
 In addition, I appreciate the cooperation of Phil Bauer (USDA,ARS), John DuRant, and Jim Frederick located at the Pee Dee Research and Education Center, Florence, SC.
-The technical support of Holly Moore is gratefully acknowledged.
+Sue Robinson and the student interns were especially helpful in monitoring insect populations.